BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 Now that we have Madelis' key, enter the ladder up and right from the Sheridan Arena entrance to reach the V.G.C.R.
 Use the key on the right and enter this room.

 Here, we'll need to step on switches to progress.
+I'll note that we can learn Madelis' Xen Executive ID in here for use in future playthroughs: it is `XE089321`.
 Follow the blue path to reach a machine containing the *Ancient Teachings*.

 !img("vgcr1.png")